b-b3rn4rd/omni-task-two/README.md

 **Dockerhub link: https://cloud.docker.com/repository/registry-1.docker.io/bernard/omni-task-two**

 ### Limitations
+**The main limitation at the moment is the absence of `latest` tag.
+Unfortunately, `docker-compose` does not allow to push multiple tags to the dockerhub.
+The only option is use `docker tag` and tag image explicitly again when the build is on the master.**

-Obviously there's a room to extend CI process with additional tools and processes such as:
+There's a room to extend CI process with additional tools and features such as:

 * sonarqube - to store test coverage reports and linting scores
 * integrate sonarqube with github or bitbucket for PRs